 - Multiple primary tumors (for example, a woman with two primary breast cancers, a woman with colon and endometrial cancer or a man with primary colon and stomach cancer)

-- Bilateral (both breasts) or multiple cancers
+- Cancer in both breasts or multiple cancers

 - Ashkenazi (Eastern European) Jewish ancestry with significant personal and/or family history of breast or ovarian cancer